 Read another take on a visit to Biltmore House, including the estate’s connection to the birth of forestry.

-Hosted at the estate until January 7, 2024, the 45-minute exhibition, Italian Renaissance Alive, provides a spellbinding journey across Italy.
-The powerful multi-sensory experience is hosted at Amherst, the Biltmore exhibition space in Deer Park.
+Hosted at the estate until January 5, 2025, Chihuly at Biltmore, provides an extraordinary display of glass artwork in an all new exhibition.
+The powerful visual experience is hosted at Amherst, the Biltmore exhibition space in Deer Park.
 Tickets start at $125.

 Holiday Happenings in Asheville

-A visit to the Omni Grove Park Inn itself is another sweet treat, an overnight stay even better.
+A visit to the Omni Grove Park Inn (currently closed to recover from Hurricane Helene) is another sweet treat, an overnight stay even better.
 The 513-room resort recalls a grand old National Park lodge, decorated for the holidays with glorious greenery, trees and lights.

 The Great Gingerbread House lures adults and kids alike to the welcoming Great Hall—a Hansel and Gretel 10 ½-foot gingerbread replica of the Inn.
 Children can buy hot cocoa as adults cozy up to the lobby bar.